LorenzDurantz/userdesSF181A1-LorenzDurantz-ramercado29/README.md

 ﻿# UI/UX Design and Programming

-Needfinding : Coffee Machines in School (Asia Pacific College)
+Needfinding : Vending Coffee Machines in School (Asia Pacific College)

 An **observation** about how consumers use the coffee machines in Asia Pacific College.
 #